CAN: Feature Co-Action for Click-Through Rate Prediction: Related Work

-A graph contains nodes and edges, where ID features can be represented by node embeddings and feature co-action can be modeled along edges.
-Graph based methods like Graph Neural Networks (GNNs)~\cite{Gori2005GNN} conduct feature propagation for each node, where the neighborhood information are aggregated.
-The feature co-action is modeled as edge weights, which is used for feature propagation that smoothing the node embedding locally along the edges. ~\cite{BrunaZSL13SpectralGraph} first propose a spectral graph-based extension of convolutional networks to graphs for feature propagation.
-GCN~\cite{KipfW17GCN} further simplifies graph convolutions by stacking layers of first-order Chebyshev polynomial filters with a redefined propagation matrix.
-In GCNs, the edges are predefined and edge weights are one-dimensional real values.
-The weights are used to aggregating neighborhood information to model feature co-action. \cite{VelickovicCCRLB18GAT} proposes graph attention networks (GAT) that learns to assign different edge weights at each intermediate layer.
-GAT also model feature co-action by edge weights, however, weights in GAT are a function of nodes due to the attention mechanism.
-The attention mechanism makes GAT more effective to model feature co-action.
-There are also some work~\cite{SunHYYW2011PathSim,ShiHZY2019HINEmbedding,ZhaoYLSL2017HINFusion} that exploit meta-path between different nodes for embedding learning.
-Although graph-based methods achieve great success on graph structured data, the feature co-action is modeled only by one-dimensional weight indicating the strength of connectives.
-The expressive power may be insufficient to model feature co-action.
+Graph based methods like Graph Neural Networks (GNNs)~\cite{Gori2005GNN,hu2019gsn} conduct feature propagation for each node, where the neighborhood information is aggregated. ~\cite{BrunaZSL13SpectralGraph,KipfW17GCN,VelickovicCCRLB18GAT} propose a spectral graph-based extension of convolutional networks with a self-attention mechanism to graphs for feature propagation.
+There are also some works~\cite{SunHYYW2011PathSim,ShiHZY2019HINEmbedding,ZhaoYLSL2017HINFusion} that exploit meta-path between different nodes for embedding learning.
+Although graph-based methods achieve great success on graph data, feature interaction is modeled only by one-dimensional weight indicating the strength of connectives, resulting in insufficient expression of the interaction.